 Advertising costs are expensed as incurred.
-We did not incur significant advertising expenses during the three months ended March 31, 2013 or in the same period as the prior year.
+We did not incur significant advertising expenses during the three or six months ended June 30, 2013 or in the same period of the prior year.

 4) Commitments and Contingencies

 Operating Leases

 Our corporate offices are currently located at 14 Norfolk Avenue, South Easton, Massachusetts 02375.
 In November 2007, we signed a lease agreement commencing in February 2008 pursuant to which we lease approximately 5,500 square feet of office space.
 We extended the lease term until December 31, 2013 with a monthly payment of \$4,800.